Learning to count can be great fun with these easy Homemade Counting Cookies.

 How To Make Counting Cookies For Early Math and Imaginative Play

-- Roll the dough out to 1/2 cm and cut out 10 round shapes.
+Roll the dough out to 1/2 cm and use your cutters to make 10 round shapes.

 We hope you have lots of fun with the Simple Salt Dough Recipe and your own Counting Cookies.